strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 🔄 **Automatic Workflow**
    - Detects changes in your server code as you develop.
    - Auto Publish/Generate mode keeps your server up-to-date.
+   - Create new server modules and switch between them.

 🌱 **Automatic Installer**
    - Server Installer Window which installs everything necessary from the ground up.